Example: inventory updates

 Interactive Systems Explainers

-See how multiple workers accessing the same resource can block concurrent work.
+See one shared resource block concurrent work.

 Key Observations